-In Table 7 the differences in a number of indicators related to economic deprivation are tabled for each district council in Kent.
+In table 7, the differences in a number of indicators related to economic deprivation are tabled for each district council in Kent.
 For each indicator the highest and lowest district council is highlighted.
 There is a noticeable difference between East and West Kent, with the districts in the East having greater number of risk factors.

-Thanet, Shepway and Dover and Swale feature as the highest deprivation areas and as such will have far greater number of people suffering from mental distress then the more affluent areas.
-Figure 9 shows that health inequalities do impact on life expectancy within Canterbury CCG as there is significant variation across the population.
-Figure 10 shows the distribution of people claiming out of work benefits across Kent.
+Thanet, Shepway and Dover and Swale feature as the highest deprivation areas and as such will have a far greater number of people suffering from mental distress then the more affluent areas.
+In fact, Thanet comes lowest in six of all seven categories in the table.